cleeus/hashx4/README.md

 The author struggled quite a bit with the SSE2 instruction set and initially failed to produce a vectorized version that was faster than the scalar one.
-This was due to unsufficien knowledge of the instruction set.
+This was due to insufficient knowledge of the instruction set.
 In the end learning all the intrinsics and their performance characteristics is what enables a developer to find a good solution.